minio/docs/source/security/minio-authentication-authorization-review.rst

 *Authentication* is the process of verifying the identity of a connecting client.
-MinIO authentication requires providing user credentials in the form of an access key and corresponding secret key.
+MinIO authentication requires providing user credentials in the form of an access key (username) and corresponding secret key (password).
 The MinIO deployment only grants access *if*:

 - The access key corresponds to a user on the deployment, *and*
 - The secret key corresponds to the specified access key.